tanker327/lazy-commands/README.md

 # lazy-commands

-Good programer is lazy programer!
+Better programer is the lazy one!